 As a wildflower, there are few that can surpass thistles in their value for bees and pollinators.
 So, if you want to photograph bees and other pollinators, find a patch of thistles growing on a grassy verge or brownfield site.
 On a sunny day, you will surely have plenty of opportunities.
 Hopefully, you'll be better with your camera than I!

-Admittedly though, these prickly-leaved plants are rarely welcome in the garden by humans!
+Admittedly though, these prickly-leaved plants are rarely a welcome sight in the garden for humans!
 Farmers don't seem too keen either.
 In particular, some thistle species are considered invasive, especially in some countries.

-For a few years now, they keep making an appearance in our front lawn.
-If they get into your garden, they can be difficult to get rid of, and being a very prickly plant, it's not something you really want in your garden, regardless of their attractiveness to bees.
+For a few years now, they have kept making an appearance in our front lawn.
+If they get into your garden, they can be difficult to get rid of, and it may not be something you really want in your garden, regardless of their attractiveness to bees.
 Still, the bees around my region have plenty of opportunity to forage on the thistles growing wild.

 In my neighbourhood and near by, the thistle species I mostly see are spear thistle, creeping thistle and slender thistle.